DennisD2/bkunix/readme.md

 After knowing this, I could verify that the first bootstrap part (rxboot.o) is at correct place.

-Next step is to veryfy the second bootstrap part (rxboot2.o).
+Next step is to verify the second bootstrap part (rxboot2.o).